-If you have absolutely no desire to ever see Dr. Johnson, that’s okay.
+If you have absolutely no desire to ever see Dr. Bradberry, that’s okay.
 You should tell him—he wouldn’t take it personally.
 He never does.
-Dr. Johnson has plenty of patients who used to avoid him and now they are some of his biggest fans.
+Dr. Bradberry has plenty of patients who used to avoid him and now they are some of his biggest fans.
 Why?
-Because Dr. Johnson understands that if you’re afraid of all things dental the fear is real.
+Because Dr. Bradberry understands that if you’re afraid of all things dental the fear is real.
 He and his staff want to help you overcome your dental fear and anxiety so you can have the smile you deserve.
-If you’ve neglected your oral health for too many years because of anxiety, then speak to Dr. Johnson.
+If you’ve neglected your oral health for too many years because of anxiety, then speak to Dr. Bradberry.
 We help many patients just like you.

 Reasons for Dental Anxiety

 Everyone seems to have something they’re afraid of—the dark, clowns, heights and enclosed spaces to name only a few.
 Fear of the dentist is often rooted in a memory.
 Some people remember a childhood visit to the dentist that was far from fun or a more recent experience that was unpleasant.
 Others are uncomfortable being in a medical facility.
 Regardless of why you’re nervous, Dr. Bradberry can help you relax so he can provide the dental treatment you need, whether that is a basic dental cleaning and exam or a more lengthy and involved procedure.